Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Washington and its opponents have combined for 48 points -- this matchup's point total -- just two times this year.
+- Washington and its opponents have scored at least 48 points just two times this year.

-- Atlanta and its opponents have combined to score more than 48 points in one game this season.
+- Atlanta's games have gone over 48 points in just one opportunity this season.

-- Sunday's total is 9.7 points higher than the combined 38.3 PPG average of the two teams.

-- This contest's over/under is 14 points fewer than the 62 these two squads combine to give up per game in 2020.
+- This contest's total is 14 points fewer than the 62 these two squads combine to give up per game in 2020.

 - The Football Team and their opponents score an average of 44.2 points per game, 3.8 fewer than Sunday's total.